Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Circularity

-One might argue that writing $\widehat{\rho}_A$ as in \eqref{rdm} \emph{requires} treating the $|\alpha_i|^2$ terms as probabilities and thus the reduced density matrix $\widehat{\rho}_A$ cannot be appealed to in deriving the Born rule as its very definition presupposes the validity of the Born rule.

-Since Zurek says that such tools as the reduced density matrix and the partial trace are `off-limits' in a derivation of the Born rule \citep[e.g.,][\textsection III.B]{zurek2005}, one might get the impression that this is his concern.
-It is not.
-Zurek's actual concern is probably best understood as one or both of the next two.
-One reason in favor of this interpretation is that he explicitly rejects a version of the first concern, writing:

-\begin{quotation} {The scalar product is an essential part of the \emph{mathematics} of quantum theory.
-The derivation of Born's rule relates probabilities of various outcomes to amplitudes of the corresponding states using symmetries of entanglement.
-So it provides a connection between the mathematics of quantum theory and experiments---i.e. physics.
-Hilbert space (with the scalar product) is certainly an essential part of the input. ... \citep[FAQ \#6]{zurek2010}} \end{quotation}

-There is no reason to stop at scalar products.
+First, one might be concerned that the very use of inner products, partial trace operations, and reduced density matrices is forbidden until one has derived a connection between squared inner product and probability.
+This cannot be right.
+How could one derive such a thing without ever writing an inner product?
 Partial trace operations and reduced density matrices are perfectly well-defined mathematically within the framework of quantum theory.
 Their definition does not \emph{require} understanding any number as a probability.
-The concern about circularity must then be a concern about the \emph{physical interpretation} of these mathematical objects.
+The concern about circularity must then be a concern about the \emph{physical interpretation} of these mathematical objects \citep[see also][FAQ \#6]{zurek2010}.

-\textbf{Second Circularity Concern: Characterizing Subsystems} The idea that the reduced density matrix describes the state of a subsystem plays an essential role in our derivation of the Born rule.
-This could be doubted.

-\begin{quotation} {It is not obvious that the reduced density operator for system $A$ is in any sense a description for the state of system $A$.
-The physical justification for making this identification is that the reduced density operator provides the correct measurement statistics for measurements made on system $A$. \citep[\textsection 2.4.3]{nielsen2010}} \end{quotation}